-Based on the fundamental accountability practices identified in the A4Cloud conceptual model of accountability and discussed earlier in the text, being accountable largely means for an organization to implement the controls appropriate for the service offered, demonstrate that obligations stemming from policies and regulations are met, and handle exceptions appropriately, remedying failures when applicable.
+Based on the fundamental accountability practices identified in the A4Cloud conceptual model of accountability and discussed earlier in the text, being accountable largely means for an organisation to implement the controls appropriate for the service offered, demonstrate that obligations stemming from policies and regulations are met, and handle exceptions appropriately, remedying failures when applicable.

-Even in the relatively simple example of a cloud service provisioning chain presented earlier, the challenges involved with achieving accountability end-to-end, across the entire chain, are evident.
-Since every part of the chain is separated by boundaries between domains, it is hard for any actor to establish whether the processes and operations executed beyond its own domain are according to the agreed rules and obligations.
-Thus, even if a number of actors have individually implemented accountability mechanisms inside their own domains (implementing the accountability governance approach described in the previous section) there are no means for overall accountability to be extended to cover the entire supply chain.
+Even in the relatively simple example of a cloud service provisioning chain illustrated earlier, the challenges involved with achieving accountability end-to-end, across the entire chain, are evident.
+Since every part of the chain is separated by technical and organisational boundaries between domains, it is hard for any actor to establish whether the processes and operations executed beyond its own domain are according to the agreed rules and obligations.
+Thus, even if a number of actors have individually implemented accountability-supporting mechanisms inside their own domains (e.g. by implementing the accountability governance process described in the previous section) there are no obvious means for accountability to be extended beyond the various domain boundaries to cover the entire supply chain.